 Discovering local scholarships may take a bit more research, but it can be worth the effort.
 Many of these scholarships will appear in online searches or scholarship tools, but some local awards may not.
 Contact local school guidance counselors, community and cultural centers, chapters of larger organizations, and local businesses to ask about scholarships in your area.

-6. Look Into Employer-based Scholarship Programs
+6. Look Into Employer-Based Scholarship Programs

 Already have a job?
 Before you hit the textbooks, hit the employee handbook.
-Search through the benefits that the company has made available to you.
+Search through the benefits that your company has made available to you.
 Some companies offer tuition reimbursement while others offer scholarships.
 You can also contact your HR department for more information.

 7. Find Out About Volunteerism-Related Scholarships